-Deindustrialization brings both positive and negative impacts.
-First, it could reflect an increase in living standards, so consumers spend more dollars on services.
-Then, the reduced reduction in environmental degradation is an example of its positive effect.
+Deindustrialization has both positive and negative impacts.
+First, it could increase living standards, so consumers spend more dollars on services.
+Second, the reduced reduction in environmental degradation is an example of its positive effect.

-However, deindustrialization also has negative consequences such as increased structural unemployment and trade deficits.
-Thus, there are several positive and negative effects of deindustrialization, which will be the main point when reading this article.
+However, deindustrialization also has negative consequences, such as increased structural unemployment and trade deficits.
+Thus, there are several positive and negative impacts of deindustrialization.
+We will explore these impacts in detail throughout this article.

 Deindustrialization is a shift in the economic structure from manufacturing-based to service-based.
 It can be a natural phenomenon of economic development.

-This phenomenon then makes the manufacturing sector no longer contribute to dominating the economy.
-We can see it from two indicators: the value of manufacturing sector output to GDP and employment in this sector to total employment.
+This phenomenon means that the manufacturing sector no longer dominates the economy.
+Two indicators show this: the value of manufacturing sector output to GDP and employment in this sector to total employment.

 However, deindustrialization can also occur not because of a natural phenomenon of economic development but because of structural problems.
 We call this negative deindustrialization (or premature industrialization), in which the manufacturing sector’s performance deteriorates.
 As a result, its productivity has decreased and has resulted in not competing with foreign manufacturers.